FoxAuth/FoxAuth/README.md

 - __Dropbox /__ (in upcoming releases) __FxA__ sync
 - [Photon Design](https://design.firefox.com/photon)

+## Disclaims

+During sync, you are **NOT** supposed to do any of the listed behaviors or you are totally responsible for your data loss:

+1. Moving, renaming, deleting or manually editting any file in our app folder (copying and pasting shall not cause issues though).
+1. operate account info between several devices in a **REALLY** frequent rate.

 ## Revisioning

 Here is how this project gets revisioning: